-Please note that when the selected Unique Field is Email, in case multiple user accounts in your LMS have the same email address, when one of the user accounts is logging into the platform via SAML, the most recently created user account will be the account that is logged into the platform.
+Please note that when the selected Unique Field is Email, in case multiple user accounts in your platform have the same email address, when one of the user accounts is logging into the platform via SAML, the most recently created user account will be the account that is logged into the platform.

-Please Note: You are not able to create new users via SAML if you flag the UUID attribute, as the UUID does not exist until a user is created in the platform.
+You are not able to create new users via SAML if you flag the UUID attribute, as the UUID does not exist until a user is created in the platform.

 To configure the SSO behavior, you can choose between two different options.
-Choose whether you want to show the standard LMS login page, or if you want to automatically redirect to the Identity Provider.
+Choose whether you want to show the standard platform login page, or if you want to automatically redirect to the Identity Provider.
 If you flag the first option, you can then flag whether you want to show the SSO button on your platform’s login page.

-If you flag the option for an Automatic redirect to Identity Provider, you can set a specific logout landing page when your users logout of the platform instead of keeping the standard logout page.
+If you flag the option for an Automatic redirect to Identity Provider, you can set a specific logout landing page when your users log out of the platform instead of keeping the standard logout page.
 Use the text box to type in the URL of the logout landing page.

-In the Logout Behavior section, you can flag the option for the user to automatically be logged out of the Identity Provider when he or she logs out of the LMS.
+In the Logout Behavior section, you can flag the option for the user to automatically be logged out of the Identity Provider when he or she logs out of the platform.
 In order for the logout request to be accepted by an Identity Provider, typically the logout request must be signed.
 This means you will need to upload your public and private key to the Service Provider Certificate section if you would like to use the Logout Behavior.

-This section allows you to instantly create a user who is present in your Identity Provider but is not yet present in the LMS database.
+This section allows you to instantly create a user who is present in your Identity Provider but is not yet present in the platform database.
 Begin by flagging the Enable option.
 You can also flag the option to lock provisioned user fields, meaning that users cannot edit details in their user profiles that have been created via SAML.
 When editing the user profile, the options will be greyed out.

 If you have users that already exist in both databases, you should flag the option to update the user information for the existing users.
-Please note that not flagging these options result in needing to manually register (enable option) or update your users (update information) in the LMS.
+Please note that not flagging these options result in needing to manually register (enable option) or update your users (update information) in the platform.

 Now, you need to specify which additional fields you want to associate between your Identity Provider and Docebo, then match the names of the fields in Docebo with the name of the fields in the Identity Provider (attribute statement).